Yash220767/Acetone-Riboswitch-Biosensor-/DOCUMENTATION.md

 ### Diabetes and Diabetic Ketoacidosis

 Diabetes mellitus is a chronic metabolic disorder caused by insufficient insulin production or impaired insulin utilisation.
 Hyperglycemia, if left untreated, leads to catastrophic damage to neurological and vascular systems.
-In insulin-deficient states, the body shifts to fatty acid catabolism, producing ketone bodies — including acetone, acetoacetate, and beta-hydroxybutyrate — at elevated concentrations.
+In insulin-deficient states, the body shifts to fatty acid catabolism, producing ketone bodies- including acetone, acetoacetate, and beta-hydroxybutyrate- at elevated concentrations.
 Diabetic ketoacidosis (DKA) occurs when ketone accumulation leads to systemic acidosis, a potentially fatal condition.

 Acetone is a volatile organic compound (VOC) emitted passively through breath and sweat, and its concentration correlates directly with blood beta-hydroxybutyrate levels in diabetic patients (Yamane et al., 2006).
 This makes it a viable non-invasive biomarker for DKA detection.